ericvc/Bayesian-NLME-Models/README.md

-algorithms (e.g., No-U-Turn and Hamiltonian Monte Carlo) are capable of efficiently exploring the parameter space of even poorly behaved (i.e., multimodal and non-Gaussian) model posteriors, and can therefore provide reliable estimates of mulitlevel parameters.
+algorithms (e.g., No-U-Turn and Hamiltonian Monte Carlo) are capable of efficiently exploring the parameter space of even poorly behaved (i.e., multimodal and non-Gaussian) model posteriors, and can therefore provide reliable estimates of multilevel parameters.
 Additionally, Bayesian estimation of NLME models may also be less sensitive to poor choices of starting values.
 Using Stan, potential starting values for the algorithm are sampled from a parameter’s prior distribution (if none are provided